 Budgeting for a home: How much can you afford?

-What percent of income should you spend?
+Limit the percent of income you spend.

 Set aside your savings first.

 “Allocating money to a mortgage means you can’t use it for other things—like education or retirement savings, or more immediate wants and needs like travel or a leaky roof,” Winston says.

 “It’s not just how much can you afford today, but how much you have left over once you pay yourself first.”

 Before you settle on an amount for your mortgage, factor in enough retirement savings contributions to maintain the lifestyle you want when you reach that time in your life.